researchpanelasia/rpa-recruitment/README.md

 Question 2: Improve a class for better testing
 ----------------------------------------------

-After finishing question 1, please prepare your opinions in:
+After finishing question 1, please, if the class you have implemented is in production code, prepare your opinions in:

 + what is missing in the test, in other words, what should be covered in the test
 + how your class and tests can be improved
-+ what you do if this class is in your production code

 Then, improve both your class and tests for improvement.